Working with our members

 Common procedures and consistent best practice

-The JCQCIC ensures examinations are sat under consistent regulations, providing wherever possible, common administrative arrangements for the schools and colleges and other providers that offer their qualifications.
+The JCQ ensures examinations are sat under consistent regulations, providing wherever possible, common administrative arrangements for the schools and colleges and other providers that offer their qualifications.
 We also work with the Federation of Awarding Bodies (FAB) to drive forward the use of common regulations and guidance for those taking vocational qualifications.

-The JCQCIC publications detail procedures and requirements for the conduct of examinations across our member organisations for the benefit of stakeholders across the education sector.
+The JCQ publications detail procedures and requirements for the conduct of examinations across our member organisations for the benefit of stakeholders across the education sector.
 They are produced in consultation with our member Awarding Bodies with relevant input from other organisations such as disability discrimination groups and teaching unions.

 Supporting Examination Centres

 The JCQ’s Centre Inspection Service (CIS) visits new centres to verify they are compliant with the JCQ General Regulations before they are approved to offer qualifications as a JCQ registered examination centre.
 The CIS continues to inspect JCQ registered centres throughout the UK and overseas to ensure they remain up to date with changes in JCQ regulations and to promote and encourage best practice.

 The UK examinations system operates to a very high standard with an extremely high level of accuracy, but Awarding Bodies continue to identify and implement improvements.
 For example, Awarding Bodies have invested significant resources into online marking, which reduces bureaucracy and allows for greater scrutiny of the marking process.